6 Solutions to Marriage Problems After Retirement

 2. Plan in advance

-Living with retired husband can get tough as they were active and working, and suddenly, after retirement, they may turn lethargic and lazy.
+Living with a retired husband can get tough as they are active and working, and suddenly, after retirement, they may turn lethargic and lazy.

-They will either sleep around and would do little to no work or would try to find flaws in your daily routine.
+They will either sleep around and would do little to no work or would try to find flaws in their daily routine.
 Hence, you must keep them active.

 There will be a lot of things that they can still take up, like some activity or pursue a hobby.